canarybuilds/zulip/templates/zerver/help/reading-strategies.md

 ## Topic by topic

-Like your email inbox, for most users, Zulip works best if you read it topic-by-topic.
+Like your email inbox, for most users, Feniks Chat works best if you read it topic-by-topic.

 ### Finding a topic to read